ShaunOfTheLive/OpenCoasterTycoon/docs/Readme_OS2.txt

 -------------------

 If you have any questions regarding OS/2 issues, please contact me (owen@owenrudge.net) and I'll try to help you out.
-For general OpenTTD issues, see the Contacting section of readme.txt.
+For general OpenCoaster Tycoon issues, see the Contacting section of readme.txt.

-Thanks to Paul Smedley for his help with getting OpenTTD to compile under GCC on OS/2.
+Thanks to Paul Smedley for his help with getting OpenCoaster Tycoon to compile under GCC on OS/2.

 - Owen Rudge, 24th June 2007